 In my current work, I load pre-processed steps of how to paint an image into the robot arm.
 For future paintings, I want to use vision to make the robot interpret what it has done during the process and then make decisions about what to do next.

 Currently I mix the colors of paint for the robot.
 I’d love to give it information of the color wheel so I can give the robot primaries and it mixes the needed color.

 I am interested to have the robot assess what it has painted so far with the vision system (listed above), then calculate what it will do next – optimize the brush strokes (just like an painter does while they paint)

 Have the robot assess what it will paint (i.e. from its surroundings).
 Literally have a pleine air painting robot!
 How fun would that be 🙂

-I would absolutely love to do a mural with a large robots.
-My most recent mural in Sicily was 27’ tall and I was unable to paint half of the wall due to accessibility.
-I am thinking about how can a robot arm facilitate the mural painting process.
+I would absolutely love to do a mural with a large robot.
+My most recent mural in Sicily was 27’ tall and I was unable to paint half of the wall due to its accessibility.
+I am currently thinking about how I can use a robot arm to facilitate the mural painting process.

 Some of the robot artists I am inspired by:

 - Pindar Van Arman – an American artist and roboticist based in Washington DC.
 His art focuses on designing painting robots that explore the differences between human and computational creativity.

 - Patrick Tresset – is a London based artist who develops and presents theatrical installations with robotic agents as actors which are evocations of humanness.